pyblp.Simulation¶

 -

-¶ Number of absorbed dimensions of supply-side fixed effects, \(E_S\), which is always zero because simulations do not support fixed effect absorption.
+ED¶ Number of absorbed dimensions of demand-side fixed effects, \(E_D\), which is always zero because simulations do not support fixed effect absorption.

 - Type